School dinner money debt procedure

 - A member of the office team will call the parent/carer to discuss the outstanding debt.

-- A letter will then be sent to the parent/carer outlining the actions of the discussion with the school office.
+- A letter or email will then be sent to the parent/carer outlining the actions of the discussion with the school office.

-- A letter will be sent to the parent/carer’s email address and will also be posted requesting that the parent/carer makes an appointment with the School Business Manager to discuss the debt.
+- An email and letter (sent via Royal Mail) will be sent to the parent/carer requesting that the parent/carer makes an appointment with the School Business Manager to discuss the debt.

 Stage 4.
 Action to be taken for parents/carers who still have an outstanding debt after stages 1-3;